This post may contain affiliate links for your convenience. Read our disclosure policy.

 Homemade, delicious and easy to make, these sloppy joes are perfect for busy weeknights or for when you need to get dinner on the table fast.
-There’s only a few ingredients needed that you probably already have in your pantry plus very little prep and cook time.
+There are only a few ingredients needed that you probably already have in your pantry plus very little prep and cook time.
 Really you can’t ask for an easier meal.

 Sloppy joes are inexpensive, fast, delicious, and super easy to make.
 Are they sloppy?
 Yes.
 But I’m a much more careful eater as an adult.
 Ok, that last statement might not be 100% truthful, considering over the weekend my husband and I went out to eat and I spilled tomatillo sauce all down my shirt.

 I will also admit, that up until a few years ago I truthfully had no idea that people made homemade sloppy joes.
-I always thought if you wanted sloppy joes, you had to buy the store bought sauce.
-NOT true.
-Actually homemade sloppy joes are even better than using the store bought stuff!
+I always thought if you wanted sloppy joes, you had to buy the store-bought sauce.
+That is so NOT true.